nickyhajal/world-domination-summit/_content/ambassadors.md

 ## Ambassadors

-###Applications for 2015 WDS Ambassador postions are now closed but thanks for your interest.
-Keep doing amazing things and please apply next year for WDS 2016!
+###Applications for 2015 WDS Ambassador positions are now closed but thanks for your interest.
+Keep doing amazing things and please apply next year when applications become available for WDS 2016!

 <!-- # Nearly 3,000 attendees from dozens of countries are coming to Portland for the fifth annual World Domination Summit in July.
 Want to help?